AlphaGenes/AlphaPart/vignettes/references.md

 * See also Škorput et al. (2015) above for application in pig genetic trends.

-* Skorput et al. (2018) Partition of genetic trend for daily gain by sex in Landrace, Large White, Pietrain, and Duroc pigs.
+* Škorput et al. (2018) Partition of genetic trend for daily gain by sex in Landrace, Large White, Pietrain, and Duroc pigs.
   Journal of Central European Agriculture, 19(3):648-657. https://doi.org/10.5513/JCEA01/19.3.2130 (Partitioned genetic trends by sex, showing a larger contribution of males.)